fufunoyu/CZ4045---NLP/README.md

 ```
 $ python main.py sentiment
 ```
 A trace sample and graph image of the result can be found in the folder [here](results/sentiment_word_detection/).
+Please note that for the `trace.txt` the actual console output will differ somewhat as the file does not include console output for printing progress such as `1000 of 190,000 done`.

+The following image shows the actual sample trace and graph output you would see when running the `sentiment word detection` algorithm.

 ![alt text](results/sentiment_word_detection/result.png)

-Please note that for the `trace.txt` the actual console output will differ somewhat as the file does not include console output for printing progress such as `1000 of 190,000 done`.

 #### 4. Application